IsabelDAlessandro/twittertruth/README.md

 Descriptions of Files in this Repository:

+analysisPlots.py: Analyze and display results of skepticism classifier

 cleanSkepticismTwitterData.py: Cleans data obtained from RumorEval for use in skepticism classifier

 cleanTakisData.py: Cleans original twitter data by using only English-language text, removing irrelevant characters, etc.